friendevangelion/MOSplot/README.md

 ```

 ## USAGE

-The detail usage is contained in the manual file.
+The **DETAIL USAGE** is contained in the manual file.
 Or you can simply check help message of all the functions in 'MOSplot' by using '?function()' in R.

 ```
 mapping_data()        Convert Data to Other Corresponding Value